-With over 140 declared majors and course offerings that reach more than 2,000 students annually, the Feminist Studies Department at UC Santa Cruz is one of largest departments focused on gender and sexuality studies in the U.S. Founded as Women's Studies in 1974, it has contributed to the development of internationally recognized feminist scholarship and is one of the oldest and most well-regarded departments in the world.
+With over 85 declared and 22 proposed majors and course offerings that reach more than 2,000 students annually, the Feminist Studies Department at UC Santa Cruz is one of largest departments focused on gender and sexuality studies in the U.S. Founded as Women's Studies in 1974, it has contributed to the development of internationally recognized feminist scholarship and is one of the oldest and most well-regarded departments in the world.
 The major in feminist studies offers opportunities to pursue careers in fields such as law, social services, public policy, health care, and higher education.
 Feminist studies also encourages community service through faculty-sponsored internships and a mutually supportive and collaborative teaching and learning environment.

 Study and Research Opportunities

-As closely working interdisciplinary scholars who support feminist research and teaching in our department and across campus, the Feminist Studies faculty is at the forefront of key debates in feminist philosophy and epistemologies, critical race and ethnic studies, immigration, transgender studies, incarceration, science and technology, human rights and sex trafficking discourses, postcolonial and decolonial theory, media and representation, social justice and history.
+As closely working interdisciplinary scholars who support feminist research and teaching in our department and across campus, the Feminist Studies faculty is at the forefront of key debates in feminist philosophy and epistemologies, critical race and ethnic studies, immigration, transgender studies, incarceration, science and technology, human rights and sex trafficking discourses, postcolonial and decolonial theory, media and representation, social justice, and history.
 Our Affiliated Faculty teach courses across campus that are integral to our major.
 The undergraduate program offers thematic pathways to facilitate focused courses of study in: culture, power, and representation; law; science, technology, and medicine; and sexuality studies.

 Information for First-Year Students (Freshmen)